Make your own gradient lightstrip with diyHue

 Thank you Thomas.

 Then I’ll leave it as it is and will go for the led strip solution.
-Very curious how that will work out, but as I said…never ever used solder, so I’ll need a speedcourse first :relaxed:
+Very curious how that will work out, but as I said…never ever used solder, so I’ll need a speedcourse first :smiling_face:

 Looking forward to this future diy project!